google/syzkaller/docs/adding_new_os_support.md

-# Extending syzkaller
+# Adding new OS support

-Here are the common files and some general edits that need to be made in order to extend syzkaller for a new OS kernel.
-However, there are some specific changes that may be required for a given kernel (For example gathering coverage from a given kernel, or some errors that might pop up and give a hint about what to tweak).
+Here are the common parts of syzkaller to edit in order to make syzkaller support a new OS kernel.
+However, there are some specific changes that may be required for a given kernel (for example, gathering coverage from a given kernel, or some errors that might pop up and give a hint about what to tweak).

-## First general file
+## syz-executor

-`executor/executor.cc`
+For each OS, there is this file `executor/executor_GOOS.h` where GOOS is the OS name.
+This file contains two important functions:
+- `os_init` which is responsible for mapping a virtual address space for the calling process,
+- `execute_syscall` which is responsible for executing system calls for a particular OS kernel.

-This file is mainly responsible for executing the syscalls programs, and managing the threads in which the programs run.
-It also contains the `init_os` function which is responsible for mapping a virtual address space for the calling process, and “execute_syscall” which is responsible for executing system calls for a particular OS kernel. `init_os`and `execute_syscall` are implemented in files in which their names follow a pattern `executor_os_name.h` where os_name can be linux, fuschia, windows, karos, etc.
+These two functions, are called in `executor/executor.cc`, which is mainly responsible for executing the syscalls programs, and managing the threads in which the programs run.

-`executor_os_name.h` also contains functions related to that operating system such as functions that allow it to gather coverage information, detect bitness, etc. (Example: [executor_linux.h](/executor/executor_linux.h) ).
+`executor_GOOS.h` also contains functions related to that operating system such as functions that allow it to gather coverage information, detect bitness, etc. (Example: [executor_linux.h](/executor/executor_linux.h) ).

-The intended function will be called according to the target as defined by the macros in the “executor.cc” file.
+The intended function will be called according to the target kernel as defined by the macros in the `executor/executor.cc` file.

-## Build files
+## Build files `pkg/`

 - The OS name is added to `pkg/build/build.go` along with the supported architecture
 - Creating a file that builds the image for the targeted kernel under `pkg/build/`.
-There is a file per each of the supported OSes by Syzkaller where the name pattern is `os_name.go`.
+There is a file per each of the supported OSes by Syzkaller where the name pattern is `GOOS.go`.

-- Adding the given target to the `makefile`.
+- Adding the given target to the `s/makefile/Makefile/`.

-## Other needed edits

-- implement `isSupported` function that returns true for a supported syscall, it is located under `pkg/host/host_os_name`.

-- Creating a file “init.go” for the targeted kernel under `sys/os_name/`that included the function `initTarget` that initializes the target and the different supported architectures.
+## Report files `pkg/report/`

 Creating a file that reports build errors  for the targeted kernel under `pkg/report/`.
-There is a file per each of the supported OSes by Syzkaller where the name pattern is `os_name.go`.
+There is a file per each of the supported OSes by Syzkaller where the name pattern is `GOOS.go`.

+## Editing `pkg/host/`

+- implement `isSupported` function that returns true for a supported syscall, it is located under `pkg/host/GOOS`.

+## Creating a file under `sys/GOOS/`

+Creating a file `init.go` for the targeted kernel under `sys/GOOS/`that included the function `initTarget` that initializes the target and the different supported architectures.

+## Editing `sys/syz-extract`

-- Adding the new kernel name with already existing supported kernels to the file `extract.go` which is located under `sys/syz-extract`.
+Adding the new kernel name with already existing supported kernels to the file `sys/syz-extract/extract.go`.

+## Editing `sys/targets`

-- Adding the new kernel name with already existing supported kernels to the file `targets.go` which is located under`“sys/targets`.
+Adding the new kernel name with already existing supported kernels to the file `targets.go` which is located under`sys/targets`.

+## Editing `vm/qemu`

-- Adding the new kernel name with already existing supported kernels to the file `qemo.go` which is located under `vm/qemu`.
+Adding the new kernel name with already existing supported kernels to the file `qemo.go` which is located under `vm/qemu`.

 ## Syzkaller description & pseudo-syscalls